Uplift » What’s it Worth? How Much Funding Can You Get?

 Medical damages are just one piece of the pie.
 If you’re injured and unable to work, including lost wages is of the utmost importance.

 What was your yearly pay?
 What is it now?
-Calculate the difference and project it out into the future with inflation.
+Calculate the difference and project it into the future, accounting for inflation.

 Have you recovered partially and returned to work?
-If you’re likely to miss work for future treatment, the lost wages should be included here.
+If you’re likely to miss work for future treatment, those lost wages should be included here.

 Credit Card Icon